-Proposition 4.6 (quotient reflects reaction) The support quotient functor $[\cdot]$: $\mathbf{A} \to \mathbf{A}$ both preserves and reflects reaction, i.e. $[g] \longrightarrow [g']$ in \mathbf{A} iff $g \longrightarrow g'$ in \mathbf{A} .
+Proposition 2.18 (quotient reflects reaction).
+The support quotient functor $[\cdot]$: $[A \rightarrow A \text{ both preserves and reflects reaction, that is, <math>[g] \longrightarrow [g']$ in A iff $g \longrightarrow g'$ in A.

-The quotient functor takes a concrete RS, based on an s-category, to an abstract RS based upon a category.
-Later we show how to obtain a behavioural congruence for an arbitrary concrete RS 'A with sufficient RPOs.
-The support quotient A of 'A may not possess RPOs, but nevertheless the quotient functor allows us to derive a behavioural congruence for A also.
-This use of a concrete RS with RPOs to supply a behavioural congruence for the corresponding abstract RS was first represented by the functorial reactive systems of Leifer's thesis [29].
+The quotient functor takes a concrete RS based on an s-category to an abstract RS based on a category.
+Later we will show how to obtain a behavioural congruence for an arbitrary concrete RS 'A with sufficient RPOs.
+The support quotient A of 'A may not possess RPOs, but, nevertheless, the quotient functor allows us to derive a behavioural congruence for A also.
+This use of a concrete RS with RPOs to supply a behavioural congruence for the corresponding abstract RS was first represented by the functorial reactive systems of the first author's Dissertation (Leifer 2001).

 We now consider how to equip an RS with labelled transitions.
-Conventionally, a labelled transition takes the form $a \xrightarrow{\ell} a'$, where a, a' are agents and the label l comes from some explicitly defined set.
+Conventionally, a labelled transition takes the form $a \stackrel{\ell}{\longrightarrow} a'$, where a, a' are agents and the label l comes from some explicitly defined set.
 Here we shall study contextual transitions, in which the labels are contexts into which agents may be inserted; these are in contrast with raw transitions where the label set is defined by other means.

 Traditionally (for example in CCS) transitions were raw, and defined independently of, or even in preference to, reaction rules.
-But the latter are conceptually simpler, so it is natural to take them -rather than transitions- as primitive.
-Given a reactive system, we have previously [30] defined a labelled transition to be a triple written $a \xrightarrow{L} a'$ for which there is a reaction rule (r, r') and an 'active' context D such that (L, D) is an idem pushout (IPO) for (a, r) and $a' = D \circ r'$.
-We shall adopt this, except that we do not always require an IPO, nor do we impose an activeness condition:
+But the latter are conceptually simpler, so it is natural to take them, rather than transitions, as primitive.
+Given a reactive system, we have previously (Leifer and Milner 2000) defined a labelled transition to be a triple written $a \xrightarrow{L} a'$ for which there is a reaction rule (r, r') and an 'active' context D such that (L, D) is an idem pushout (IPO) for (a, r) and $a' = D \circ r'$.

+We shall adopt this, except that we do not always require an IPO or impose an activeness condition:

-Definition 4.7 (transition) A (contextual) transition is a triple written $a \xrightarrow{L} a'$, where a and a' are ground, L is a context, and there exist a reaction rule (r, r') and a context D such that the diagram commutes and $a' \simeq D \circ r'$.
+Definition 2.19 (transition).
+A (contextual) transition is a triple written $a \xrightarrow{L} a'$, where a and a' are ground, L is a context, and there exist a reaction rule (r, r') and a context D such that the diagram commutes and $a' = D \circ r'$.
 We say that the reaction rule and the diagram underlie the transition.
 A transition is minimal if the underlying diagram is an IPO.

-For a fixed reactive system many different sets of transitions may be considered, according to the agents that we wish to observe, and the experiments -represented by labels- that we wish to perform upon them.
-This leads to the following:
+For a fixed reactive system, many different sets of transitions may be considered, according to the agents that we wish to observe, and the experiments, represented by labels, that we wish to perform on them.
+This leads to the following definition.

-Definition 4.8 (transition system) Given an RS $\mathbf{\hat{A}}$, a (labelled) transition system \mathcal{L} for $\mathbf{\hat{A}}$ is a pair ($Int{\mathcal{L}}$, $Trans{\mathcal{L}}$), where
+Definition 2.20 (transition system).
+Given an RS 'A, a (labelled) transition system \mathscr{L} for 'A is a pair ($Int{\mathscr{L}}$, $Trans{\mathscr{L}}$), where